-This function registers a vhost driver into the system.
-For vhost-cuse, a /dev/path character device file will be created.
-For vhost-user server mode, a Unix domain socket file path will be created.
+rte_vhost_driver_register registers the vhost driver into the system.
+For vhost-cuse, character device file will be created under the /dev directory.
+Character device name is specified as the parameter.
+For vhost-user, a Unix domain socket server will be created with the parameter as the local socket path.